 The ADA requires employers to make ‘reasonable accommodations’ for people with disabilities.
-Some employers are still mislead to think that hiring a person with a disability will result in increased time and money spent on accommodations and considerations.
+Some employers are still misled to think that hiring a person with a disability will result in increased time and money spent on accommodations and considerations.
 According to the Americans with Disabilities Act (ADA), the term “disability” is defined as one who has a physical or mental impairment that substantially limits one or more major life activities.

-However, a recent U.S. Department of Labor reported 59% employers said that accommodations needed by disabled employees cost “absolutely nothing” while 36% experienced a one time cost.
+However, a recent U.S. Department of Labor reported 59% of employers said that accommodations needed by disabled employees cost “absolutely nothing” while 36% experienced a one time cost.
 The report also states that, “the accommodation ultimately improved interactions with co-workers, the accommodation increased overall company morale, and the accommodation increased overall company productivity.”

 The common accommodations considered for a workplace environment are physical and in an office environment, such as elevators and wheelchair ramps.
 But what about the barriers that make the online world difficult to access?
 What accommodations should be considered for your business?

 Section 508 of the Rehabilitation Act of 1973 requires that federal agencies provide software and website accessibility to people with disabilities.
 Although it is not required for the private sector to comply with 508, it should be in their best interest to do so since it means more people can access their content.

 Ensuring adequate online accessibility requires careful consideration of several factors including:

 Is visual content presented in a structure that can be interpreted by screen reading software?
 Headings to correctly organize the structure of content, using proper alt text for images, using color with care and much more.